HomepageFind out moreThe foundation Transparency

 Claudia Römer: Accounting

-Leon Köpke: Coordination of CO2 calculator and CO2 compensation
+Leon Köpke: Coordination of the CO2 calculator and CO2 compensation

 Fanny Stratmann: Working student CO2